 - 1) ATP Tour Tournaments: Six (6) balls for each main draw and qualifying match to be changed after seven (7) and nine (9) games throughout the tournament. - 2) ATP Challenger Tour Tournaments: Six (6) balls, for each main draw and qualifying match to be changed after seven (7) and nine (9) games for all matches.

-This will be mandatory for Challenger 50 and 75 events from 1 May 2024. - B. Lost Balls.
-Play must be continuous even if a ball needs to be replaced. - 1) ATP Tour Tournaments: If a ball is lost or becomes unplayable, then another shall be added as soon as it is reasonably possible.
+B. Lost Balls.
+Play must be continuous even if a ball needs to be replaced.

+- 1) ATP Tour Tournaments: If a ball is lost or becomes unplayable, then another shall be added as soon as it is reasonably possible.
 During the warm-up or within two (2) games (before first point is begun in the third game or if the first point has to be replayed for any reason) after a change of ball, a new ball shall be used as a replacement; otherwise a ball of like wear shall be supplied. - 3) ATP Challenger Tour Tournaments: If a ball is lost or becomes unplayable and there are fewer than three (3) balls remaining, then another ball must be added immediately for use in play.
 During the warm-up or within two (2) games (before first point is begun in the third game or if the first point has to be replayed for any reason) after a change of balls, a new ball shall be used as a replacement; otherwise a ball of like wear shall be supplied.